Viralshah009/INFM600/README.md

 Acknowledgements
 ------------------

-We thank the Kaggle research  (http://www.kaggle.com) for hosting and allowing use of the US elections 2016 dataset in the master dataset and IBen Hamner for creating and releasing the master data set.
+We thank the Kaggle (http://www.kaggle.com) for hosting and allowing use of the US elections 2016 dataset in the master dataset and IBen Hamner for creating and releasing the master data set.

 -----------
 References